ucquantum/momentum/application.md

 While we share some of the broader objectives of other STEM academic clubs such as the Engineering Society, CS Student Activities Council, Math Club, Tiger Talks, and Benzene, none currently encapsulate what we believe the UChicago Quantum Society can achieve.
 The UChicago Quantum Society is specifically focused on quantum computing and quantum information.
 This distinction is important because the principles of quantum computing require a uniquely interdisciplinary set of fields involving physics, computer science, chemistry, materials science, math, and engineering.

-There are multiple academic clubs that have similar broad objectives to host talks, workshops, lab tours for different academic fields.

-We have a similar organization outlook as: Engineering Society, CS Student Activities Council, Math Club, Tiger Talks, and Benzene.

-UChicago Quantum Society is specifically focused on quantum computing and quantum information.
-This distinction is important because the principles of quantum computing require a uniquely interdisciplinary set of fields involving  physics, computer science, and engineering.

-Our club looks to bring individuals together from disparate backgrounds in order not to teach them one curriculum, but rather present legitimate and contempory problems that benefit from their specialized backgrounds.
-Creating an infrastructure between departments on this issue is one of our key goals that will setup future RSO endeavors for success.

-The disciplines that this new technology brings together spans multiple departments and engaging these faculty with interested undergraduates will be a positive force for rigorous and devoted research.

 ### 2. How would your organization benefit from RSO status?
 List specific Center for Leadership and Involvement or University resources that you would hope to utilize that would only be available to your organization if it becomes an RSO.

 The UChicago Quantum Society would gain greatly through attaining RSO status.
 Our current agenda contains weekly meetings in the Regenstein Library's private rooms.
 Through being an RSO, we would gain consistent access to rooms that would